google/web-starter-kit/docs/deploy-firebase.md

     use that one.
 Otherwise go to
     [https://www.firebase.com/account](https://www.firebase.com/account) to
     create a new app.

 1. Firebase asks you the name of your app's public directory.
 Enter `dist`.
     This works because when you run `gulp` to build your application, WSK builds everything and places it all in `dist`.
 So `dist` contains everything your application needs to run.

+1. Select only hosting

+        What Firebase CLI features do you want to set up for this directory?
+         ( )Database: Deploy Firebase Realtime Database Rules ( )Functions: Configure and deploy Cloud Functions (*)Hosting: Configure and deploy Firebase Hosting sites

 1. Build